BrandanKeen/hurricane-field-analysis/README.md

 - **Anemometer**: Captured sustained wind speeds and peak wind gusts.
 - **Tipping-Bucket Rain Gauge**: Recorded rainfall rates and cumulative precipitation totals.

 The station logged data at **1-minute intervals**.
-Pressure tendencies were computed using backward finite differences across multiple temporal intervals.
+Pressure tendencies were computed using backward finite differencing.
 All visualizations were generated using Python (`pandas`, `numpy`, `matplotlib`).

 ---